BognarSzGergo/NoteApp/README.md

 # NoteApp
 A simple note application for Android written in Kotlin.You can create, edit, delete and search notes.

+The application use SQLiteDatabase for store the data.

 ## Features:
 * Add
 * Edit